akeneo/pim-helpcenter/content/md/permissions-settings/manage-your-users.md

 # Deal with the user permissions

-To know more about user permissions, there is two articles just for you depending on what your need are: [Manage interface and API accesses](/articles/build-your-user-roles.html) and [Build your user groups](/articles/build-your-user-groups.html).
+To know more about user permissions, there are two articles just for you depending on what your need are: [Manage interface and API accesses](/articles/build-your-user-roles.html) and [Build your user groups](/articles/build-your-user-groups.html).